Show Me the Wonder

-"Show Me the Wonder" is a song by Welsh alternative rock band Manic Street Preachers.
+"Show Me the Wonder" is a song by the Welsh alternative rock band Manic Street Preachers.
 It was released as the lead single from the band's eleventh studio album, Rewind the Film, on 9 September 2013.

 Critical reception

 The song received positive reviews.
 Jamie Milton of This Is Fake DIY called the song "a triumphant, brass-led addition to the record."
 David Owens of Western Mail described the song as "a brass-infused soul pop standard recalling Dexys Midnight Runners and the heady days of Motown," while inferring that "the new album sees the band utilising a more reflective, stripped-back sound."
 Fact magazine wrote: "notably more buoyant than ‘Rewind The Film’, the song features some chirpy horn backing and a turn on the trumpet from Manics drummer Sean Moore."
 Michelle Geslani of Consequence of Sound also noted the brass section, further commenting that "the band seeks inspiration and a little awe out of life."
 Contactmusic.com stated that "the song is an upbeat, positive pop song but with questioning lyrics," while further elaborating that "the soaring horns and a joyous chorus makes it a stand out track on what is otherwise a delicate record."